curtbushko/hashicorp-demos/README.md

 # cni-demo
 Makefiles and scripts for using consul-cni plugin in different environments

-# Consul CNI on KiND
+# Consul CNI on Kind

-Consul CNI on KiND requires that Calico is installed and the KiND pod subnet is set to the same value that Calico is expecting.
+Consul CNI on Kind requires that Calico is installed and the Kind pod subnet is set to the same value that Calico is expecting.
 These settings are located in the consul-cni-on-kind subdirectory.

 There are make targets in `consul-cni-on-kind` that make this easier to run.